-SOCIL-5 Sociology of Race and Ethnicity 3.0 units
+SOCIL-5 Sociology of Race/Ethnicity 3.0 units Transferable to CSU/UC

 Examines the social construction of categories of race and ethnicity in society.
 Focus on inequality and the impact of racial categorization on everyday life through institutions such as the labor market, schools, residential segregation, healthcare, media, and the criminal justice system.
 (L)